Mains water

 DEAR PLOT MEMBERS

-If anyone changes their home address, mobile telephone number, or E mail details, please can you let the Secretary (Mark Burton) know as soon as possible.
+If anyone changes their home address, mobile telephone number, or E mail details, please can you let one of the committee members know as soon as possible.
 It is imperative that are records are correct for the site working alongside Leeds City Council.

 OLD LANE ALLOTMENTS ASSOCIATION